ICTman1076/The-Clever-Person-s-Guide-To-Using-Discord-Acceptably/README.md

 When partnering 2 Discord servers:

 - The servers must both explicitly agree to the partnership and its terms before any advertising is done.
+- The server with the lower member count must *always* post the advert first, unless otherwise specified by the owner of the larger server.
 - The advertisement should be placed in one of 2 places, depending on certain terms (higher up terms override lower down terms):
   - In the case of a channel dedicated to partnered servers already existing, in said partners channel